smocker-dev/smocker/docs/guide/getting-started.md

 ![Smocker's user interface - History with an valid mock response](/screenshots/screenshot-hello-world-200.png)

-This covers the basic usage of Smocker, but was just the beginning!
-The [Real Life Usage](./real-life.md) covers many more topics:
+This covers the basic usage of Smocker, but it was just the beginning!
+Smocker covers many more topics:

 - Advanced filters,
 - Automation,